ThemezerNX/LayoutDocs/docs/guide/filetypes.md

 ### Structure

-The structure of an `SZS` file is generally the same:
+The structure of a menu `SZS` file is generally the same:

 ```
 📦ResidentMenu_11.0.1_original